Is Exercise Safe for Dogs with Cancer?

 Learning that your beloved pet has cancer is a difficult diagnosis.
-It's a challenge for dog owners to sort out the treatment options and diet plans, as well as all of the other bits and pieces of information that come with canine cancer management and taking care of your dog at home.
+It's a challenge for dog owners to sort out the cancer treatment options, like radiation therapy, veterinary medicine, and diet plans, as well as all of the other bits and pieces of information that come with canine cancer management and taking care of your dog at home.

 One of the many considerations in canine cancer is how much exercise you should encourage your pet to get, starting with "Should I continue to walk my dog?"

 Along with riding in the car and playing fetch, going for a walk at least once a day is among your dog's major joys in life.
 It's rare for vets to suggest that pet parents stop walking their dogs because of a cancer diagnosis.
 There are certain kinds of canine cancer, however, that require a different approach.